josead/fasthtml-extn/README.md

 ## License

-FastHTML-Next is released under the MIT License.
+FastHTML-Extn is released under the MIT License.
 See the [LICENSE](https://github.com/josead/fasthtml-extn/LICENSE) file for more information.
 ```